The H2 Wiki

 logMsg logger 0 "Done"

-The output is again wrong.
+The output is wrong in a different way.
 The modification to reduce the severity for the background processing thread affected the concurrent thread getting the VIP data!

 -- > loggerExampleConcurrently